 The roll file directory contains one entry for each active Natural session, together with a timestamp of its last write request.
 In a single z/OS system, the directory resides in the Roll Server's address space.
 In a z/OS Parallel Sysplex environment, it resides in the Coupling Facility.
 The directory is written back to the roll file only when the Roll Server terminates.

-is contained in a z/OS memory object and subdivided into fixed-length slots.
+buffer is contained in a z/OS memory object and subdivided into fixed-length

-The LRB slot size is identical to the slot size of the corresponding roll file.
+slots.
+The LRB slot size is identical to the slot size of the corresponding

-If the Roll Server is to run without a roll file, the LRB slot size must be
+roll file.
+If the Roll Server is to run without a roll file, the LRB slot size